Rogelio-CC/Rogelio-CC/README.md

 ## 😁 About Me
-Hi, I'm Rogelio Ceballos Castillo.
-Currently I´m studying computer systems and software engineering at the Universidad de la Salle Bajío.
+Hola.
+Soy Rogelio Ceballos Castillo y actualmente soy estudiante de 6° semetre de la carrera de Ingeniería en sistemas computacionales en la universidad La Salle Bajío.
 ## :computer: programming languages
 The programming languages I have used are C#, Java and JavaScript.
 Although I have used all the languages mentioned above, I still have a lot to learn to actually use these programming languages